 Most software currently used by the Government is like a black box.
 It is proprietary, which means that the Government is not allowed to look inside to see how it works.
 Proprietary software comes with restrictions preventing it from being copied without permission.

 The Government placed its fate in the hands of a few entities when it accepts these restrictions on the technology Singaporeans depend on for everything from social services to our CPF savings.
-Government needs to serve the public interest and has an obligation to remain independent of such control.
+Government needs to serve the public interest and has an obligation to remain independent.

 If the Government chooses a proprietary program – for example, to build its websites, this often translates that Singaporeans will have to install a compatible proprietary program on their computers in order to use it.
 Thus, the Government locks Singaporeans into a relationship with a particular company and takes away their freedom to choose something different.